saucelabs/node-testcomposer/README.md

 ### Upload Log

 In order to view your test results in the SauceLabs web app, you must upload a test report file along with the report created in the step above.
-You can use the [sauce-json-reporter](https://github.com/saucelabs/sauce-json-reporter-js) library to generate the test report programatically or manually create the json file according to the report schema defined [here](https://github.com/saucelabs/sauce-json-reporter-js/blob/main/api/schema.json).
+You can use the [sauce-json-reporter](https://github.com/saucelabs/sauce-json-reporter-js) library to generate the test report programmatically or manually create the json file according to the report schema defined [here](https://github.com/saucelabs/sauce-json-reporter-js/blob/main/api/schema.json).

 ```json
 {